 Longer lines, longer waits will increase, not decrease, the amount of undocumented immigrants.

-In other words, the government needs to unclog our family unity system at its roots.
+In other words, the government needs to repair and revitalize our family unity system at its roots.

 By Carlos Batara, Immigration Law, Policy, And Politics